Man Caught On Camera Digging Up All Of Lakeview Woman's Rose Bushes, And Not For First Time

 “This like one of my lilies – it was torn out by the roots,” she said as she showed Terry the damage.
 “This is like one of my rose bushes.”

 Every rose bus was destroyed – not by weather, but by one guy caught on camera.
-Surveillance video captured him with ac camera coming by with a shovel and carefully uprooting each bush, leaving huge holes where roses sprouted.
+Surveillance video captured him coming by with a shovel and carefully uprooting each bush, leaving huge holes where roses sprouted.

 “It’s really deflating – all that work, all that time, all that money,” Gordon said.

-She knows her rose garden sits near the street.READ MORE: Keith Cooper, 74, Killed In Attempted Carjacking In Hyde Park
+She knows her rose garden sits near the street.READ MORE: 2 Teenagers Charged In Death Of Keith Cooper, 73, Killed In Attempted Carjacking In Hyde Park

 “The city has a rule where you can’t have weeds, overgrown weeds or something, or they fine you – which is what it was when I first moved in,” Gordon said.
 “I figured I’d make it look nicer.”